 The members of the editorial board provide editorial oversight and advice to the editor and other persons involved in producing the journal.

 The members on the Editorial Board are listed under "Editorial Team".

 PELJ/PER, the Faculty of Law and ASSAf make every effort to ensure the accuracy of all the information contained in our publication.
-However, PELJ/PER, our agents, and our licensors make no representations or warranties whatsoever as to the accuracy, completeness, or suitability for any purpose of the contributions.
-Any opinions and views expressed in this publication are the opinions and views of the authors, and are not the views of or endorsed by PELJ/PER, the Faculty of Law (NWU), editorial team or ASSAf.
+However, PELJ/PER, our agents, and our licensors make no representations or warranties whatsoever regarding the accuracy, completeness, or suitability for any purpose of the contributions.
+Any opinions and views expressed in this publication are the opinions and views of the authors and are not the views of or endorsed by PELJ/PER, the Faculty of Law (NWU), the editorial team or ASSAf.
 The accuracy of the contributions should not be relied upon and should be independently verified with primary sources of information.
-PELJ/PER, the Faculty of Law (NWU), editorial team or ASSAf shall not be liable for any losses, actions, claims, proceedings, demands, costs, expenses, damages, and other liabilities whatsoever or howsoever caused arising directly or indirectly in connection with, in relation to, or arising out of the use of the content of the publication.
+PELJ/PER, the Faculty of Law (NWU), the editorial team or ASSAf shall not be liable for any losses, actions, claims, proceedings, demands, costs, expenses, damages, and other liabilities whatsoever or howsoever caused arising directly or indirectly in connection with, concerning, or arising out of the use of the content of the publication.

 DOI & CrossRef

 PER / PELJ uses a digital object identifier (DOI), which is a unique alphanumeric string assigned by a registration agency (CrossRef) to identify content and provide a persistent link to its location on the Internet.
 The publisher assigns a DOI when an article is published and made available electronically.